engtuncay/engtuncay.github.io/js-electron/arts/art-el-electron-quick-guide.md

 ```

-This code uses the `webContents.send()` method to send a message with the channel name 'message' and the payload 'Hello from main process!' to the renderer process.
+This code uses the `webContents.send()` method to send a message with the channel name '`message`' and the payload '`Hello from main process!`' to the renderer process.

 Update index.html as follows: